Component description

 The previous sections dealt with how connectivity is established to the workload infrastructure.
 This section deals with “addressability”.

-The workloads launched by CDP contain a few services that need to be accessed by the CDP admins and data consumers.
+The workloads launched by Cloudera contain a few services that need to be accessed by the Cloudera admins and data consumers.
 These include services such as Cloudera Manager; metadata services such as the Hive Metastore, Atlas, or Ranger; and data processing or consumption services such as Oozie server, Hue, and so on.
 Given the nature of the cloud infrastructure, the IP addresses for the nodes running these services may change (for example if the infrastructure is restarted or repaired).
 However, these should have statically addressable DNS names so that users can access them with the same names.

 • The DNS name is of the following format for each Data Lake node and the Data Lake cluster endpoint: